BlobbyBob/matrixssl/doc/matrixssl_dev_guide.md

 `ENABLE_SHA1_SIGNED_CERTS`
 : cryptoConfig.h – Support MD5 or SHA1 signature algorithm in X.509 certificates and Certificate Revocation Lists.

+`ALWAYS_KEEP_CERT_DER`
+: cryptoConfig.h - When parsing certificates, always also retain the unparsed DER data in the psX509Cert_t structure.

 `USE_CRL`
 : cryptoConfig.h - Enable Certificate Revocation List APIs.

+`ALLOW_CRL_ISSUERS_WITHOUT_KEYUSAGE`
+: cryptoConfig.h - Compatibility option.
+Allows CRL authentication to succeed when signer CA's cert does not have the keyUsage extension.

 `USE_FIPS_CRYPTO`
 `USE_CL_CRYPTO`